Stacey Solomon's family tree reveals wartime refugees and a Waterloo hero

 We helped Loose Women and X Factor star Stacey Solomon unlock detail-rich stories from her past.

-TV sweetheart Stacey’s Solomon's family history is a tale of two halves.
-We've discovered Jewish refugees, military heroes and more while researching her family tree.
+Stacey Solomon's family history is a tale of two halves.
+We've discovered Jewish refugees, military heroes and more while researching the TV sweetheart's family tree.

 Start a 14-day free trial